 The web interface can be divided into four main sections - the header, footer, main menu and main content.

 The header consists of two components - the name of your device on the left and a few icons, which display your device’s main network and connectivity features on the right.
-These icons can encompass functionalities such as Wi-Fi, Bluetooth, MQTT, and more.
+These icons can encompass functionalities such as Wi-Fi, Bluetooth, MQTT, and more, as well as an icon that shows if there are any new firmware updates for your device.
 Hovering with your mouse on an icon will provide you with further information.
 You’ll find a legend with the meaning of each icon in the web interface guide of each device.
 Please note that the individual guides explain only the connectivity features available for that specific device.

 At the bottom of the screen from left to right in order are the device model name, its ID, the version of the web interface, the firmware version of the device and finally, the current time.
 Some previous versions of the web interface do not include all of these components.

 The main menu in the desktop version of the web interface is on the left, whereas on mobile, it looks like a hamburger menu with an icon of three horizontal lines, stacked on top of each other.
 The menu contains different things, depending on the device, but clicking an item from it takes you to a different page.
 You can also use it to get back to the Home page by clicking Home.

 By clicking on an item from the main menu, you’ll be able to navigate through the web interface.
 Everything that you see on the screen, excluding the header, footer and main menu is considered main content.

 *Please note that not all of the web interface screenshots displayed at the top of each web interface guide page (where there is a screenshot present) are of the latest version.
 Therefore, they may look a bit different than the latest version and may not represent the look of every device's web interface.